Capital Budgeting Process Automation

 While a positive NPV is a good sign, it is not usually enough to get approval for expenditure.
 Since the process of projections can be complicated, it is always important to analyze the what-ifs that may alter the project's anticipated outcome.
 Some what-ifs to consider include:

-After determining answers to the possible what-ifs, you can then decide if the project or investment would still be sound and likely profitable in the end.
+After determining answers to the possible what-ifs, you can decide if the project or investment would still be sound and likely profitable.
 This is typically the last step in the approval process before a decision is made.

 Try to be as detailed as possible when projecting cash flows.
 Improper evaluation of this budgeting process component can lead to an understated cash flow, resulting in a smaller return or even a loss on a project or investment.